openstack-k8s-operators/architecture/examples/dt/adoption/rhv/README.md

-# RHEV base adoption Topology
+# RHV base adoption Topology

-This topology contains Director deployed Source OpenStack on RHEV that is networked together with RHEV deployed openshift cluster.
-This topology executes adoption test suite that verifies adoption from existing 17.1 osp deployment into podified openstack.
-The upgrade/migration to the podified OpenStack requires planning various aspectsof the environment such as node roles, planning your network topology.
+This topology contains Director deployed source openStack on RHV that is networked together with RHV deployed openshift cluster.
+This topology executes test suite that verifies adoption from existing 17.1 osp deployment into podified openstack.
+The upgrade/migration to the podified OpenStack requires planning various aspects of the environment such as node roles, planning your network topology.

 ## General information